Kentucky Water Quality at a Glance

 Looking Forward: 2025-2030

-Kentucky’s water quality landscape faces significant transformation as utilities prepare for new federal PFAS regulations taking effect in 2029.
-The state’s early investment in PFAS monitoring and testing since 2019, combined with targeted federal infrastructure funding, positions Kentucky to address emerging water quality challenges effectively.
-However, successful implementation will require continued collaboration between the Kentucky Energy and Environment Cabinet, water utilities, and communities to ensure that all Kentuckians have access to safe, affordable drinking water while addressing the challenges of aging infrastructure, agricultural runoff, and emerging contaminants that have historically impacted the Commonwealth’s water systems.
+Kentucky’s water quality landscape faces targeted improvements as utilities prepare for new federal PFAS regulations taking effect in 2029.
+The state’s early investment in PFAS monitoring and testing since 2019, combined with targeted federal infrastructure funding, positions Kentucky well compared to other states.
+With fewer than 10% of systems requiring PFAS treatment upgrades, Kentucky’s challenge is more manageable than many states.
+Successful implementation will require continued collaboration between the Kentucky Energy and Environment Cabinet, water utilities, and communities to address localized contamination hotspots while maintaining the state’s strong overall water quality performance that serves 95% of residents through regulated public systems.

 Recommendations for Kentucky Residents